vpanyushenko/bubbles/src/assets/markdown/changelog/index.md

 - Header has a search property with a default of false
 - ListItem and ListItemTimeline support wrapping long elements
 - Error component back button was not doing anything
+- CardHeader styles for fixed to fix positions of buttons with a long caption.

 <br>